-The feature that makes the largest change in premium is the policy limit.
-On average, doubling the policy limit will almost double the price per year of the policy.
+One key variable that plays a deciding factor in the cost of a professional liability policy is the claim limit.
+On average, doubling the liability claim limit will almost double the price per year of the policy.
 So, a $2 million policy will generally be roughly double the price of a $1 million policy.

 - Number of employees